-The Best Performance on an Assignment – Interpreting category has been at the heart of our awards programme since this was expanded in 2016.
+The Best Performance on an interpreting assignment award is at the heart of our awards programme.
 It is open to both individual and team entries.

 In assessing submissions, no particular type of assignment or sector work is valued above any other – it just depends on the achievements of the individual or team concerned in getting the job done to a high standard.
 And, of course, our judges will take into account that fact that the nature of achievements across our award entries will be very different.